CyberSoulLab/AutoLoraFactory/README.md

 > Automated Stable Diffusion LoRA pipeline with dataset extraction, training, generation, and evaluation.

-AutoLoRA is a Python-based automation pipeline for creating high-quality LoRA models from videos.
+AutoLoraFactory is a Python-based automation pipeline for creating high-quality LoRA models from videos.

 It automatically: